awesome-pro/neon-website/content/docs/guides/autoscaling-guide.md

 ## Monitor autoscaling

-From the Neon Console, you can view how your vCPU and RAM usage scales over time (last hour, day, and week).
+From the Unique Console, you can view how your vCPU and RAM usage scales over time (last hour, day, and week).
 From the **Branches** page, open the branch you want to inspect, then open the **Edit** modal for its compute.

 ![autoscaling graph example](/docs/guides/autoscaling_graphs_sample.png 'no-border')